aLpSabre/HTML-CSS-Projects/README.md

 # HTML-CSS-Projects

-In this repo, you can find some projects, created with only HTML and CSS.
+In this repo, you can find projects, created with only HTML and CSS.